7 Success Factors for Supply Chain Benchmarking

 7 Things You Really Should Know About Supply Chain Benchmarking

 1. Why You Want to Benchmark

 Companies that struggle with supply chain benchmarking, sometimes do so because they fail to define a clear scope for their projects.
 Instead, they set out to benchmark the entire supply chain from end-to-end in one fell swoop, which honestly, is not a good idea.
-In many cases, the task becomes simply too vast to complete effectively, and the anticipated insights remain elusive.
+In many cases, the task becomes simply too vast to execute effectively, and the anticipated insights remain elusive.

-There are numerous reasons to benchmark supply chain performance, each of which will drive the shape and size of your project, as well as the way it will be executed.
+There are numerous reasons to benchmark supply-chain performance, each of which will drive the shape and size of your project, as well as the way it will be executed.
 Some of the most commonly cited purposes of supply chain benchmarking are: